Durss/Twitchat/PUBLIC_API.md

 -none-
 ```
 ## **SET_CHAT_HIGHLIGHT_OVERLAY_MESSAGE**
-Sent when requesting to highlight a message on a trigger/overlay
+Send a chat message on the "chat highlight" overlay
 Send no data to hide the current message
 ```typescript
 {